September 30, 2023

 The lobby was so impressive that the building became a tourist attraction in its own right.

-As with many buildings from the 19th century, upkeep on the property was high, and there were constant issues with keeping the building compliant with contemporary safety standards.
+As with many buildings from the 19th century, upkeep on the property was high, and there were constant issues in keeping it compliant with safety regulations.
 The hotel was sold and demolished in 1973, to make way for a modern redevelopment.

 Same site, present day

 Pleas to have it saved as a heritage building were ignored by the Government of the time.
-The hotel was still such a popular local landmark that thousands of people turned out to watch it being demolished.
+Thousands of people turned out to watch it being demolished.

 THE AUSTRALIA BUILDING